lbaehren/lofarsoft/src/PyCRTools/documentation/source/tutorial.rst

 This retrieves a copy of the data, since assigning a sub-slice of a vector to another vector actually requires copying the data - as vectors do not know about slicing (yet).
-Use one-dimensional arrays if you want to have are reference to a slice only.
+Use one-dimensional arrays if what you want to have are reference to a slice only.

 In contrast, ``a.vec()``, without slicing, will give you a reference to the underlying vector.